 T7 provides the Open Quantity of an order, which is the part of the total quantity that is still available for matching, and the Accumulated Executed Quantity, which is the part of the total quantity that has already been matched.
 During the lifetime of an order, the total quantity of the order is always equal to the sum of the open order quantity and the accumulated executed quantity.
-When an order is deleted, the total quantity of the order is equal to the sum of the deleted order quantity and the accumulated executed quantity and the accumulated executed quantity and the accumulated executed quantity.
+When an order is deleted, the total quantity of the order is equal to the sum of the deleted order quantity and the accumulated executed quantity.

-Setup Info:
+Setup Info EEX:

-In Powernext, the quantity has to correspond to a multiple of a round lot, for certain products.
+The quantity must correspond to a multiple of a round lot for certain products (especially natural gas).